 Microsoft has changed a few things when it comes to Printing.
 The first change relates to how drivers are now available for Inbox print and scan.
 While the second is included support for Mopria printers.

-Inbox print & scan drivers available through Windows Update
+Install Inbox Print and Scan drivers through Windows Update

 Prior versions of Windows included basic printer drivers that enabled simple printing when a full feature driver was not available.
 This increased Windows footprint and provide more storage space to users.
 These drivers no longer ship with the OS.
 They will be available through Windows Update.

 While there are no visual changes, and your printers will work using the same printer driver as before.
 However, when you install a new printer and your Windows PC or Print Server has access to Windows Update, the correct driver is automatically downloaded and installed.

 That said, you may be unable to pre-stage a printer when deploying a fresh OS install.
 Since it will not be able to find the inbox print driver anymore.
 If you are one of those who use direct printing on IP address to an external USB print server, it might not work anymore.